 It's all in the definition.
 The 'serums' in other ranges are water-based pre-moisturizer treatments, which is the function fulfilled by skin conditioners and gels.
 Our definitions of serums are thick, nourishing oil-based products which are used after moisturising to lock in moisture and protect the skin.

 - Can the mascara be used as a liquid eyeliner?

 Yes, certainly.
 If you use a thin brush you can use the mascara as an eyeliner.

-I would suggest drinking more water, hydrating your work and living space by having a bowl of water in the room, use the Rose Monsoon Hydrating Mist regularly, apply the Rejuvenessence Facial Serum over your moisturiser, you may like to even carry the moisturiser around with you so you can reapply it if necessary.
+I would suggest drinking more water, hydrating your work and living space by having a bowl of water in the room, use the Rose Monsoon Hydrating Mist regularly, apply the Rejuvenessence Facial Serum over your moisturizer, you may like to even carry the moisturizer around with you so you can reapply it if necessary.
 Air conditioning or heating will dehydrate the skin, keep that to a minimum.
 Increase healthy essential fatty acids (like flax seed oil) in your diet to keep your skin supple and moist from the inside and nourished and feed the skin at night with Rejuvenessence.

 - What can I do to tackle freckles?